-Founded more than 90 years ago, Metropolitan Community College - Kansas City has five campuses serving students throughout the city.
-This school offers a total of 80 career programs that can prepare students for necessary certification or licensure in their chosen fields.
+Founded more than 100 years ago, Metropolitan Community College - Kansas City has five campuses serving students throughout the city.
+This school offers over 120 career programs that can prepare students for necessary certification or licensure in their chosen fields.

 Dental Assisting Programs